JadeSure/Data-Engineering-Cloud/README.md

 #### Natural, durable and supernatural keys
 natural key(business key): created by os system based on business rules;
-durable key(durable supernatural key): won't change (eg. old customer come back) should be independent of the original business process and should be simple integers assigned in sequence beginning with 1.
+durable key(supernatural key): won't change (eg. old customer come back) should be independent of the original business process and should be simple integers assigned in sequence beginning with 1.

 #### Drilling down
-group by expression
+adding a row header to an existing query; the new row header is a dimension attribute appended to the GROUP BY expression in an SQL query;

 #### Degenerate dimensions
 do not need atomic (3NF is enough).